 La Clandestine cocktails etc

-To be honest, we don't tend to drink absinthe as a cocktail ingredient in the bars in and around the Val-de-Travers.
+Of course, we don't tend to drink absinthe as a cocktail ingredient in the bars in and around the Val-de-Travers.
 This may be the birthplace of absinthe, but it is not the home of cocktails.
 We don't, however, have too many rules about how to enjoy absinthe in the Val-de-Travers (which is how we were able to keep alive the Swiss absinthe tradition during the 95 years in which it was officially banned in Switzerland).
 So if you do like absinthe in cocktails, please read on: we may have some nice surprises for you!

 While absinthe was banned in Switzerland, our only rules were:-